lucaslioli/de-identification/README.md

 To run the algorithm, use the following command.
 The option ```check``` is used to indicate the nedeed to print part of the labels tagged in the end.
 The option ```verbose``` indicate the needed to print the verbose during the training.

     $ python3 crf.py <dataset> [-check] [-verbose]

+## Experiments

+Initial experiments were made only to identify in text records when a token is, or not, a PHI (Protected Health Information).

+The results using the MEDDOCAN dataset were oddly good.
+To check the performance of the algorithm, other experiments were made using the [i2b2 2014](https://www.i2b2.org/NLP/HeartDisease/) dataset, discharged for De-identification Shared Task.
+The results weren't so great, but were also good.
+Analysing MEDDOCAN dataset, it can be observed that all text records have been writen in a structured form, with labels to indicate information as "nombre, apellidos, médicos, etc".
+This structure make really easy to a CRF algorithm identify what are or not a PHI into the text.

+To test the performance of the algorithm over spanish language, a harder version of MEDDOCAN dataset has been built.
+In that version, all labels that identify any kind of PHI were removed.
+This experiment reduced considerable the results for this dataset.
+The algorithm to generate the harder MEDDOCAN is available into ```resources``` folder.